iter8-tools/docs/docs/tutorials/integrations/kserve-mm/mirror.md

 When the `READY` field becomes `True`, the model is fully deployed.

-## Initialize the Mirroring routing policy
+## Initialize the mirroring routing policy

 Initialize the model rollout with a mirror traffic pattern as follows: